Walking Paths

 -

-Walking Paths usually meet accessibility standards for surface, width, obstacles, and so on, and so would be rated as low stress.
+Walking Paths usually meet accessibility standards for surface, width, obstacles, and so on, and so would be rated as no stress.
 Some may not meet accessibility standards for grade because of sections with steep running grades (and sometimes cross grades), and the lack of resting spaces.

 -